Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Experiments

 The synthetic scene is composed of a ground plane and 50 random planes.
-All 3D planes are randomly generated within the range of -5 to 5 meters (X-axis direction), -5 to 5 meters (Y-axis direction), and 10 to 20 meters (Z-axis direction), which are expressed in the respective axis of the multi-camera reference frame.
-We choose 50 ACs from the ground plane and an AC from each random plane randomly.
-Thus, there are 100 ACs generated randomly in the synthetic data.
+All 3D planes are randomly generated within the range of -5 to 5 meters (along axes X and Y), and 10 to 20 meters (Z-axis direction), that are expressed in the respective axis of the multi-camera reference frame.
+We choose 50 ACs from the ground plane and an AC from each random plane randomly, thus, having a total of 100 ACs.
 For each AC, a random 3D point from a plane is reprojected onto two cameras to get the image point pair.
 The corresponding affine transformation is obtained by the following procedure.
-First, the implicit homography is calculated for each plane by four random, not col-linear, additional 3D points from the same plane; projecting them to the cameras; adding Gaussian noise with a standard deviation to the image coordinates, which is similar to the noise added to the coordinates of image point pair; and, finally, estimating the homography.
-The affine parameters is the first-order approximation of the noisy homography matrix, which the plane implies at the image point pair.
-The 3D points initializing both the image point pair and the homography are selected randomly considering both the image size and the range of the synthetic scene.
-Note that the homography can be calculated directly from the plane normal and distance.
-However, using four projected additional random 3D points enables an indirect but geometrically interpretable way of adding noise to the affine transformation~\cite{barath2019homography}.
+First, four points are chosen as the vertices of a square in view~1, where the center of the square is the point coordinates of AC.
+The side length of the square is set as $20$ or $40$~pixels.
+A larger side length causes smaller noise of affine transformation.
+Second, the four corresponding points in view~2 are calculated by the ground truth homography.
+Third, four sampled point pairs are contaminated by Gaussian noise, which is similar to the noise added to the coordinates of image point pair.
+Fourth, the noisy homography matrix is estimated using the four sampled point pairs.
+The noisy affine transformation is the first-order approximation of the noisy homography matrix.
+This procedure enables an indirect but geometrically interpretable way of adding noise to the affine transformation~\cite{barath2019homography}.